Pharophile/ExternalTools/README.md

 The only thing is that FileServices initialize needs to be called when a new service is added if you create your own.

-This is Unix only and requires OSProcess to be loaded (use the ConfigurationBrowser).
+This is Unix only and requires ``OSProcess`` to be loaded (use the ConfigurationBrowser).

 	Gofer it
 		url: 'http://www.smalltalkhub.com/mc/philippeback/HOExtras/main';
 		package: 'HighOctane-Tools';
 		load.

+Currently only working in Pharo 3.
+This is going to be ported to 5.0 and code will be moved to GitHub.